Proto-Renaissance 101: From Guilds to Giotto

-As a composition, this painting slightly mimics the Baroque paintings of mythological and Christian scenes, and it was a popular work of art in the times when the Swedish public saw it for the first time.
-However, its national meaning went too far, and as it happened with most of the Romantic movement (including Richard Wagner), it was misused by the supporters of the Nazi and other far-right nationalist ideologies.
+As a composition, this painting slightly mimics the Baroque paintings of mythological and Christian scenes, and it was a popular work of art in the times when Swedish public saw it for the first time.
+However, its national meaning went too far, and as it happened with most of the Romantic movement (including Richard Wagner), it was misused by the supporters of the Nazis and other far-right nationalist ideologies.

-To light up this article with a joyful story, let’s take a look at Ydun (originally Iðunn), a goddess who represents youth and carries apples she gives to other gods and goddesses– thus allowing them to stay forever young.
+To light up this article with a joyful story, let’s take a look at Ydun (originally Iðunn), a goddess who represents youth and carries apples she gives to other gods and goddesses – thus allowing them to stay forever young.

-The artist Nils Blommer is the one who specialized in giving warm and colorful illustrations to Norse myths.
+The artist Nils Blommer is the one who specialized in warm and colorful illustrations of Norse myths.
 Without the quest for godly perfection that we find in Renaissance depictions of Greek/Roman gods, these simple illustrations of Ydun and her husband Bragi give them the sense of relatable human looks.
 Bragi is the god of poetry holding his harp, while Ydun again appears with her apples.

 Apples have a variety of meanings in faith and popular culture across the world.
-From Adam and Eve, Snow White, and finally, to Apple tech devices, Ydun’s apples are likely the most joyful.
+From Adam and Eve, Snow White, and finally, Apple tech devices, Ydun’s apples are likely the most joyful.

 DailyArt Magazine needs your support.
 Every contribution, however big or small, is very valuable for our future.
 Thanks to it, we will be able to sustain and grow the Magazine.
 Thank you for your help!